derniercri/hornet/README.md

 ## Starting a hornet instance

-First, be sure that redis server is already launched
+Launch redis server if not already done:

 	redis-server

-Then launch hornet:
+Launch hornet:

 	hornet